 Gray seals live across a large portion of the Northern Hemisphere.
 They are found from Canada to Eastern Europe in the Baltic Sea.
 They typically breed in the Gulf of Saint Lawrence and coastal Nova Scotia and can be found off the coast of New England.

-The Smithsonian’s National Zoo has one gray seal named Selkie (39 years old) in its collection.
-In late fall 2012, her daughters Kjia (22 years old) and Kara (29 years old), and an unrelated male, Gunther, will arrive at the Zoo, increasing the Zoo’s gray seal population to four individuals.
+The Smithsonian’s National Zoo has a gray seal named Selkie (39 years old), her daughters Kjya (22 years old) and Kara (29 years old), and an unrelated male, Gunther.
 Gunther is recommended to breed with Kjia and Kara.

 Selkie was a true navy seal, chosen for training to perform special missions during the Cold War.
 Some of the tasks she learned include using a screwdriver, turning a large wheel, and retrieving equipment.

-At the National Zoo, Selkie is trained to perform behaviors that help keepers and veterinarians take care of her and keep her healthy.
-She holds still for eye exams (in the event she needs to receive eye drops), injections, radiographs, blood draws, and she presents body parts—such as flippers—to animal care staff for examination.
-She has also been trained to breathe deeply for heart and lung health checks.
+At the National Zoo, the seals are trained to perform behaviors that help keepers and veterinarians take care of her and keep her healthy.
+They hold still for eye exams (in the event eye drops are needed), injections, radiographs, blood draws, and presenting body parts—such as flippers—to animal care staff for examination.

 Over the centuries, gray seals were hunted commercially.
 In recent years, many have bounced back.
 Today, they are protected in many areas and hunting is limited in others.